abouchard-ds/QA.d/README.md

 </p>

-QA.d (**Q**uantitative**A**nalysis**.d**ownloader) is a bash script to automatically download historical stock data from [Yahoo!
-Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F) (as data source) and format it as CSV file.
-It uses zenity to create a simple GUI.
-You can download historical data from anytime until yesterday at midnight (in the extent it is available on Y!Finance).
+QA.d (**Q**uantitative **A**nalysis **d**ataset) is a bash script to automatically download historical stock data from [Yahoo!
+Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)  and format it as CSV file.
+It can run as command line or with GUIs options.
+You can configure your dataset (in the extent of what's available on Y!Finance).

-This program was made as *a learning instrument* for bash scripting; dialogs creation with zenity/whiptail; to learn about Github, Jekyll and the Kanban board functionality.
+This program was made as *a learning instrument* for bash scripting; dialogs creation with zenity/whiptail; Github, Jekyll and the projet/kanban board functionality.

 The datasets created with this program can become of a sizable amount.
-If you take all Canadian and American stocks without exclusion (debentures, warrants, etc.) **you could get approximately 2Gb to 5Gb of data**.
+If you take all Canadian and American stocks without exclusion (debentures, warrants, preferred shares, etc.) you could get approximately 2Gb to 5Gb of data.

 ## Features